 SECTION 1.1.
-The Liberty STEAM Charter School authorizes annual leave for benefits eligible personnel employed on a twelve-month basis.
+The Liberty STEAM Charter School authorizes does not authorize any vacation leave for any employee.

 SECTION 1.2.
-Personnel employed on a twelve-month basis but not at 100 percent shall receive a prorated portion of earned leave.
+Personnel employed on a twelve-month basis will receive eight (8) days of persona leave but those not at 100 percent shall receive a prorated portion of earned leave (223 day employees).